Toodyay, Western Australia: Bushfires

-A major bushfire, blamed on collapsed power lines, broke out at about noon on 29 December 2009 after outdoor temperature had reached 45.4 C and the "catastrophic" fire risk rating had been used for the first time in the state.
+A major bushfire, blamed on collapsed power lines, broke out at about noon on 29 December 2009 after outdoor temperature had reached 45.4 C and the fire risk rating of catastrophic had been used for the first time in the state.
 Areas to the south, south-west and east of Toodyay were affected, with more than 3000 ha of forest burnt and 38 homes lost.

 Toodyaypedia

 Since 2013, the Shire of Toodyay and the Toodyay Historical Society have collaborated with Wikipedia editors to create and maintain Wikipedia articles about heritage buildings in Toodyay and West Toodyay, and significant people in the towns' history.
 Plaques with QR codes have been attached to some buildings, linking to the corresponding articles.